-Busan, South Korea is a beautiful city and one of the largest cities in South Korea.
+Busan, South Korea, or previously written as Pusan, South Korea is a beautiful city and one of the largest cities in South Korea.
+Busan is one of the most popular places of interest in South Korea.
 There are lots of things to do in Busan from beaches, cafes, spas, and more.
 It is a different world when entering Busan.
 There is a rumor that the Korean people in Busan sound angrier when they talk.
 They happen to have a louder voice which sounds like they are yelling.
 There are also several different words or dialects that change with Koreans from Busan.

 Busan, South Korea | Things to do in Busan